panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 ## 3. The side-effect on component did mount

-To invoke a side-effect once after the component mounting, use an empty dependencies array:
+Use an empty dependencies array to invoke a side-effect once after component mounting:

 ```jsx{9}
 import { useEffect } from 'react';